RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 Also browse our community outreach section to see if we can help!

-If you have a rabbit you would like to surrender/add to our waiting list, you can fill out our Wait List online form.
+You can fill out our Wait List online form.

 Filling out the Wait List online form the best and fastest way to get your rabbit added to our wait list.
 It is checked daily and saves a place in line for your rabbit